andrewcameronsims/opengallery/README.md

 barriers in place which prevent this.
 These barriers exist both on the side of purchase and the side of sale.
 These partly have to do with the complex institutions which surround this market, and partly to do with geographical limitations.
-For example,
+For example, the modish nature of gallerists and other players may exclude outsiders who have a legitimate niche in the market.
+Likewise, the geographical limitations of brick-and-mortar galleries may limit buyers to those who can visit those locations.

 ### 3. Describe the project will you be conducting and how. your App will address the needs.